martinjrobins/diffsol/book/src/benchmarks/sundials.md

 have used the outputs published in the Sundials examples as the reference outputs for the tests to ensure that the implementations are equivalent.
 The relative and absolute tolerances for the solvers were set to the same values in both implementations.

+All of the benchmarks discussed in this section, for both diffsol and Sundials, are serial and don't use any parallelism.
+All rayon and openmp parallelism was turned off by setting `RAYON_NUM_THREADS=1` and `OMP_NUM_THREADS=1` in the environment variables.

 There are a number of differences between the Sundials and diffsol implementations that may affect the performance of the solvers.
 The main differences are: